About Matt Brown

 1992: Birth of son Nathaniel.

-1981: Graduated magna cum laude, Harvard College.
+1981: Graduated magna cum laude, Harvard College, as an art and architecture major.

 1958: Born in Boston, Mass.